How do I get someone to change?

 I’d like to see comments back about this.. it is quite contrary to what many of us have learned about change… AND all too often the agenda of “I want you to change” is alive and driving how we show up in interactions.

 Deep listening and blame-free, demand-free vulnerability on your part will go a long way.
-If you want support for this let me know.
-We cover these skills in Connection Essentials.
+If you want support for this Meet me here.

 This is a big hot topic!
 Worth getting on top of!